Production-Application/online-bank/README.md

 ### Online Banking System

 Online banking system is a platform where every one can perform.
 So, there is not difference between poor and rich.
 They are trailed equally a customer of a bank.
 You can save your money and any time withdraw and deposit.
+This banking system will take a small charge from the customers.

 **Major Functionality**
 -